St. Maarten and St. Martin Restaurants

 Service Charges usually are not tips.
 They are often shared by the whole staff.
 Tips are always appreciated by your server.

 Note: August, September, and October are the quietest tourism months in St. Maarten/St. Martin.
 Some restaurants do "fall closing" at that time.
-Call for reservations and to be sure the restaurant is open; early evening is the best time to do call.
+Call for reservations and to be sure the restaurant is open; early evening is the best time to call.

 Our top choices for breakfasts: